 At The Sandy Hook Clinic we have multiple clinicians treating patients and specializing in Functional Medicine & Nutrition.
 This includes the doctors and nutritionists.
 For those concerned about the cost of an appointment, you will have the option to see the clinician of your choice that best suits your financial circumstances.

 You should expect a thoughtful, humanizing experience that is the first step on your journey to better health.
 During the appointment, you and your clinician will discuss your symptoms, health concerns, medical, family, social and psycho-spiritual history, childhood, diet, exercise and sleep habits, among other information that will help create your treatment plan.
-Your clinician will also review any previous lab testing and/or medical records from your primary or specialty physicians so bring these with you if you have them.
-You will also have a physical exam as well as ample time to ask your clinician any questions.
+Your clinician will also review any previous lab testing and/or medical records from your primary or specialty physicians so provide these in advance or bring them with you if you have them.
+If you have an in person appointment, you will also have a physical exam as well as ample time to ask your clinician any questions.
 At the end of the visit, the clinician will determine which laboratory tests you should proceed with and suggest basic changes in your diet and nutritional supplementation.
+Initial visits range from 1.5-2.5 hrs.

 At your second appointment, which is typically 5-6 weeks after the first, your clinician will review the results of your laboratory testing.
 Armed with this data as well as the results of your physical exam and the information you provided in the first appointment, the clinician will create your personalized treatment program.
 In addition to targeted nutritional recommendations, we use vitamins, minerals, herbs and targeted supplements to treat the underlying cause of your health issue.